Deep core connectionAug 10, 2022

-The most recognised definition of the core is the region containing the abdominal muscles but to simply segment this area does not allow us to view our bodies as the connected web of continually motion that they are.
-A more systemic, whole-body way of looking at things has grown in recent years through the work of people like Ida Rolfe, Thomas Hanna, Moshe Feldenkrais and Thomas Meyers, the author of Anatomy Trains.
+It is a phenomenon within Western medicine, that has subsequently been marketed within the fitness industry, to reduce the body to a series of different specialisms.
+A popular obsession is ‘core strength’, ‘core stability’ and ‘core work’.
+The most recognised definition of the core is the region containing the abdominal muscles, but to simply segment this area does not allow us to view our bodies as the web of continual motion that they are.
+A more systemic, whole-body way of looking at things has grown in recent years through the work of people like Ida Rolf, Thomas Hanna, Moshe Feldenkrais, and Tom Myers.

 Viewing ‘the core’ through fascia rather than through simple abdominal muscle separation can offer us an integrated view of the body; one that makes more sense alongside what we actually feel and how we most gracefully move.

-So, take the deep muscle that is truly at our core – the psoas.
-This is the long muscle that reaches up from our thighs, up through the belly and into the diaphragm.
-In humans the psoas extends to allow us to stand upright on two legs and curls us in to protect our heart and belly when we feel scared or vulnerable.
+When we consider abdominal muscular structure, our core is deeper than the abs – the psoas.
+This long muscle, reaches up from our inner thighs, through the belly and into the diaphragm, extending to allow us to stand upright and curling us in to protect our heart and belly when we feel scared or vulnerable.

 As the only muscle that connects top and bottom body, the psoas has a major role in bipedal standing and walking.
 It is also critical for alignment and movement, but also for our feelings of well-being.
 As we gauge its ease or non-ease from deep in the belly, tension in the psoas affects us on a deeply emotional level; it acts as a messenger to and from the brain and stores responses to replay them when we remember, imagine or revisit situations that cause us difficulty.

 On a functional level, it is the psoas that allows us to move from the core and stabilises us there through its relationship with the lower back.
-As we rise up from the ground through the channel of the psoas and up through the spine, its health and pliability provide feelings of being centred and grounded.
-According to the article The Supportive Psoas by Donna Farhi and Leila Stuart, when the psoas can engage and relax appropriately, it can, “encourage feelings of safety, self-reliance, and being in one’s own power.”
+As we rise up from the ground through the channel of the psoas and up through the spine, its health and pliability, its ability to appropriately engage and relax, means we can feel more safe, literally centred.

 So having core strength is not about having hard abs, but a connection with our centre and the awareness to be ability to move out from the centre with awareness.